dherzey/bechdel-movies/README.md

-# Data Engineering Zoomcamp Project
+# Data project of Bechdel movies
-The final project required to finish DataTalks.Club's Data Engineering Zoomcamp.
+This project is a final requirement for DataTalks.Club's data engineerring bootcamp.

 ## Problem Statement